Acute Kidney Injury in the Context of COVID-19 (Dr Sarah Grieve May 2020)

 UHCW Acute Kidney Injury (AKI) Service

-The Acute Kidney Injury (AKI) Service provides a clinical review of in-patients at UHCW that flag via the CRRS alert system as having an AKI 1, 2 or 3 and work closely with the parent teams to identify cause of AKI and an appropriate management plan to treat and resolve the AKI.
+Provides clinical review of in-patients at UHCW that flag via the CRRS alert system as having an AKI 1, 2 or 3 and work closely with the parent teams to identify cause of AKI and an appropriate management plan to treat and resolve the AKI.

-All patients with AKI 2 or AKI 3, that have been reviewed by either the Advanced Nurse Practitioner or Clinical Nurse Specialist during their inpatient stay that had either an AKI 2 or an AKI 3 will be invited to a post discharge clinic 2-3 weeks post discharge.
+All patients that have been reviewed by either the Advanced Nurse Practitioner or Clinical Nurse Specialist during their inpatient stay that had either an AKI 2 or an AKI 3 will be invited to a post discharge clinic 2-3 weeks post discharge.

-Patients that have an AKI 3 or are too sick to manage in Primary Care should be referred either via Accident & Emergency or through the GP Liaison Team (02476 966223 or Bleep 1424)
+Patients that have an AKI 3 or are too sick to manage in primary care should be referred either via Accident & Emergency or through the GP liaison Team (02476 966223 or Bleep 1424)

 Information to send with referral

-- Medical History – including recent bloods, urinalysis, MSU, ACR,PCR results
+- Medical History – including recent blood tests, urinalysis, MSU, ACR,PCR results

-- Previous tests of renal function and the dates these were done
+- Previous tests of renal function and dates

 - Medications including recent prescriptions or alterations

-- Imaging results – i.e. CXR, USS KUB, Contrast procedures
+- Imaging investigations & results i.e. CXR, USS KUB, Contrast procedures

 - Recent surgery – dates & complications